blackflux/js-gardener/README.md

 and follow instructions.

+**How to use** - When you merge your changes into `master`, a new version is automatically published if all tests pass and changes are detected.

 ### Gardener

 You've already enabled this by following the first steps of the Readme.

 ### Gitter

+**What is it?** - Chat rooms that easily allow people to ask questions about your project.

-Log into Gitter and create a room with your project name on github.
+**Setup** - Log into Gitter and create a room with your project name on github.

+**How to use** - Each repo should have it's own chat room, allowing people to talk about the repo.
+You will get notifications if people ask questions and can respond to it as appropritate.
+This is useful for e.g. lengthy discussions that are not appropritate to happen in a github issue.

 # Options